-Graduates of the MSOLM - Operations Management Concentration program will be able to:
+Upon successful completion of this program, graduates will be able to:

 - 1. Identify the systematic and strategic dynamics affecting an organization such as the needs and perspectives of relevant stakeholders. - 2.
 Predict the impact of change and future challenges on an organization's core business. - 3.
 Apply principles of Operations Management to an organizational setting in the areas of: - a.
 Supply Chain Management - b.
 Logistics - c.
 Data Analytics - d.
 Information Technology Management - 4.
-Apply systems thinking and theory to organizational challenges. - 5.
-Evaluate and redesign organizational structures, work processes, and governance. - 6.
-Conduct applied research in Operations Management in organizational settings.
+Apply systems thinking and theory to organizational challenges.

+- 5. Evaluate and redesign organizational structures, work processes, and governance. - Conduct applied research in Operations Management in organizational settings.

-Master of Science in Organizational Leadership and Management with a Concentration in Operations Management 2020-21 Curriculum
+Master of Science in Organizational Leadership and Management with a Concentration in Operations Management 2021-22 Curriculum

 PROGRAM REQUIREMENTS Requirement Prerequisites Grade Min.
-Credits OLM 501 Foundations of Contemporary Leadership - Theory & Practice B or above 3 OLM 503 Applied Research Methods OLM 501 must be completed or concurrently enrolled B or above 3 OLM 511 or OLM 560 Systems Dynamics and Change or Developing Systems Literacy OLM 501 and OLM 503 C or above 3 OLM 580 Leading Project Management Strategy OLM 501 and OLM 503 C or above 3 OPM 520 Supply Chain Management & Logistics B or above 6 OPM 540 Data Analytics B or above 6 OPM 560 Information Technology Leadership B or above 6 OPM 580 Operations Management Practicum All OPM required course work must be completed.
-Can be concurrently enrolled with OPM 590.
-B or above 3 OPM 590 Operations Management Capstone All OPM required course work must be completed.
-Can be concurrently enrolled with OPM 580.
-B or above 3
+Credits OLM 501 Foundations of Contemporary Leadership - Theory & Practice B or above 3 OLM 503 Applied Research Methods OLM 501 must be completed or concurrently enrolled B or above 3 OLM 511 or OLM 560 Systems Dynamics and Change or Developing Systems Literacy OLM 501 and OLM 503 C or above 3 OLM 580 Leading Project Management Strategy OLM 501 and OLM 503 C or above 3 OPM 520 Supply Chain Management & Logistics B or above 6 OPM 540 Data Analytics B or above 6 OPM 560 Information Technology Leadership B or above 6 OPM 590 Practicum and Capstone in Operations Management OPM 520, OPM 540, OPM 560 B or above 6 MINIMUN I INSTITUTIONAL REQUIRE MENT CREDITS : 36